#InTheseTweets | Twenty-Third Edition

 There’s a lot to unpack with this specific commentary.
 It is true that Angela Davis has not only been an iconic champion of liberatory rights for Black people, but she is still currently in these socio-political streets advocating and teaching in our best interests.
 It is also of note to point out as Cooper indicated that a vote for Biden is a dreadful one for folks who are seeking radical change that is left of the typical liberal agenda.

 If Joe Biden is to win the presidency, it will largely be attributed to Donald Trump’s leadership being cancerous to the American public on multiple fronts.
 Biden being endorsed or even lukewarmly supported by our heroes would not be the dealbreaker, him not being Trump would be.

-Oh hey it’s 2020, and major American brands are still having their first Black someone to do a thing!
-Beauty and fashion magazine titan, Vanity Fair, has the incomparable Viola Davis as its July/August cover story.
+Oh hey it’s 2020, and major American brands are still having y/August cover story.
 For the first time in its history the cover was shot by a Black photographer, Dario Calmese.
-Calmese was not even aware that a few weeks prior to shooting the cover that he was the first Black photographer to do so.
+Calmese was not e the first Black photographer to do so.

 And who can blame him for not knowing?
 I mean the magazine has only been actively revived for the past 37 years, so it would not be out of the realm of reasoning to believe that a Black photographer may have shot the cover before now.